concise-ee/k8s-ws/README.md

 1. Copy [Dockerfile](Dockerfile) to the root folder of the java application (So dockerfile and unzipped java app is in the same folder)
    1. If you are using WSL you might need to run`export DOCKER_HOST=unix:///var/run/docker.sock`
 3. Build it ```docker build --tag my-name:latest .```
+> Note the `.` in the end - it means build should use Dockerfile from current directory
 4. Run it locally in the foreground: ```docker run --name my-name --rm -p 8080:8080 my-name:latest```
 5. Open browser and check the health endpoint responds at http://localhost:8080/actuator/health
 6. Tag the docker image ```docker tag my-name:latest eu.gcr.io/k8s-ws-22/my-name:1```